ProyectoIntegrador2018/makers/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: Describe una historia de usuario.
+about: Describes a user story/feature
 title: SXX As a user...
 labels: user story
 assignees: ''

 ---

-## Título de la historia de usuario
+## User Story Title

-Como < tipo de usuario > puedo < descripción de la funcionalidad > para < objetivo >
+As a < user role/type > I can < describe the feature > in order to < objective >

-### Puntos de complejidad
+### Story points

-< # de puntos de complejidad >
+< # of story points >

-### Conversación
+### Conversation

-Este bloque de texto debe ser utilizado para dar un poco más de contexto para la funcionalidad.
-Asi mismo puedes mencionar la existencia o uso de un plugin o solución de algún tercero que se vaya a implementar o ya este ejecutandose actualmente.
+This section should be used to provide context for the feature.
+It can also be used to mention the existence, current use or proposed use of a certain plugin/gem/third-party solution to the feature.

-### Criterios de aceptación
+### Acceptance Criteria

-- [ ] Criterio de aceptación 1
+- [ ] Acceptance Criterion 1
-- [ ] Criterio de aceptación 2
+- [ ] Acceptance Criterion 2
-- [ ] Criterio de aceptación 3
+- [ ] Acceptance Criterion 3

 ### Definition of Done

-- [ ] ¿Las pruebas están pasando?
+- [ ] All manual tests have passed (it works)
-- [ ] ¿Recibiste revisión de código?
+- [ ] Any new bugs caused by the addition of this feature have been addressed and solved

 ### Definition of Ready

-- [ ] Elemento 1
+- [ ] Code Climate GPA is maintained at Grade A
-- [ ] Elemento 2
+- [ ] Any relevant changes in documentation have been added to the Pull Request

-## Issues relacionados, Pull Requests y/o recursos
+## Related Issues, Pull Requests and/or Resources

-Un listado de referencias dentro del código que puedan ser valiosas para otro desarrollador, alguna liga, plugin, referencia de diseño.
+A list of references within the code that can be valuable to other developers, a reference link, a plugin, a design reference.